Sharp Lower Bounds on Density of Area-Minimizing Cones: The proof of Theorem

 Thus for $t\le 0$, the boundary $\Gamma_\eps(t)$ is $\partial L_{-\eps}$.
 As $t\to\infty$, $\Gamma_\eps(t)$ converges smoothly to $\partial L_\eps$.
 Note that $t\mapsto \Gamma(t)$ is a smooth isotopy in $\partial \BB$.

 Now let

-be the mean curvature flow (of surfaces with boundary) such that: \begin{enumerate} \item Initially (i.e., at time $t=0$), the surface is $L_{-\eps}$. \item At each time $t\ge 0$, the boundary of the surface is $\Gamma_\eps(t)$. \end{enumerate} (Existence can be proved by elliptic regularization as in~\cite{Ilmanen-Elliptic}.)
-Note that since the surface is initially minimal, and since the boundary is moving to one side of the surface, it follows that for $t>0$, the surface $M_\eps(t)$ has nowhere vanishing mean curvature.
+be the mean curvature flow (of surfaces with boundary) such that: \begin{enumerate} \item Initially (i.e., at time $t=0$), the surface is $L_{-\eps}$. \item At each time $t\ge 0$, the boundary of the surface is $\Gamma_\eps(t)$. \end{enumerate} (For existence of the flow, see theorem~\ref{BoundaryExistenceTheorem} in the appendix, which is proved by elliptic regularization as in~\cite{Ilmanen-Elliptic}.
+However, for the proof of theorem~\ref{MainTheorem}, it would suffice to consider the flow $t\in [0,T)\mapsto M_\eps(t)$ up to the first singular time.)

+Note that since the surface is initially minimal, and since the boundary is always moving to one side of the surface, it follows (by the strong maximum principle) that for $t>0$, the surface $M_\eps(t)$ has nowhere vanishing mean curvature.
+(See assertion~\ref{Each-M-assertion} in theorem~\ref{BoundaryExistenceTheorem} in the appendix.)

 We extend the flow to all time by setting

 By the maximum principle (or by construction, if one uses elliptic regularization to construct the flow), the surfaces $M_\eps(t)$ all lie in the region where $-\eps \le u(x)\le \eps$: